symdeb/Arduino-Light-Player/README.md

 # ARDUINO LIGHT DFPLAYER

+This was a small  project for some students in Industrial Design class for Installation Art.

 The sensor is a variable resistor called a photo-resistor or LDR.
 The resistor value will change with the amount of light.
 A high amount of light and the LDR resistance will decrease so that the voltage over the fixed resistor will increase and thus the voltage over the fixed resisitor will increase.